frantzmiccoli/drkns/README.md

 to be defined: `AWS_ACCESS_KEY_ID`, `AWS_DEFAULT_REGION` and
 `AWS_SECRET_ACCESS_KEY` for the AWS client to work properly.

-### Parallel CI Generation
+### Parallel CI generation

 This is an advanced usage.
 You are invited to skip this if this is your first dive in `drkns`.

-Once your CI is setup, maybe you want to parallelize job execution, `drkns` can generate your CI configuration provided you write a template.
+Once your CI is setup, maybe you want to parallelize job execution, `drkns` can generate your CI configuration, provided you write a template.

 The template must be located at `.drknsgeneration/*.template.*`, only a single template file must be in this directory.

+If you need a more concrete example, check [the dummy project sample main.template.yml](https://github.com/frantzmiccoli/drkns/blob/master/testprojects/nominalcase/.drknsgeneration/main.template.yml).

 Fields to be defined in the template, always in the form `%FIELD_NAME%`: